11 More Machine Learning

 There are several techniques that are used to visualize high-dimensional data in simpler ways, such as multidimensional scaling, t-SNE, and (H)DBSCAN.
 These are often used as a part of exploratory data analysis to identify groups.

 Cluster analysis is a method with a long history and many different approaches, including hierarchical clustering algorithms (agglomerative, divisive), k-means, and more.
 Distance matrices are often the first step for these clustering approaches, and there are many ways to calculate distances between observations.
-Conversely, some methods use adjacency matrices, which focus on similarity of observations rather than differences (like correlations), and can be used for graph-based approaches to find hidden clusters.
+With the distances we can group observations with small distances and separate those with large distances.
+Conversely, some methods use adjacency matrices, which focus on similarity of observations rather than differences (like correlations), and can be used for graph-based approaches to find hidden clusters (see network analysis).

 Figure 11.4: Network Graph